Geriatric Fracture Program

 Experienced Medical Team

 Our team works together to create a comprehensive plan for every senior who sustains a fracture.
-Orthopaedic surgeons, primary care physicians and geriatricians coordinate each patient’s care, to evaluate them appropriately and rapidly, relieve pain, shorten time to surgery, reduce days spent in the hospital and improve recovery results.
+Orthopedic surgeons, primary care physicians and geriatricians coordinate each patient’s care, to evaluate them appropriately and rapidly, relieve pain, shorten time to surgery, reduce days spent in the hospital and improve recovery results.